PavanRangani/docs/docs/prd/estate-plan/directives.md

 ### System Rule

-- Can be edited anytime.
+- Can be edited according to the section of Directives.

 ### UI Rule